Therealchainman/archive-cp/codeforces/segment_trees.md

 ## C. Bitwise OR and AND

-### Solution 1: segment tree + range update + range query + update function and value function are distributive + update and value function are commutative
+### Solution 1: segment tree + range update + range query + update function and value function are distributive + update and value function are commutative + or update function + and range query function

 ```py
 from math import inf